Software Testing for Extended Reality Applications: A Systematic Mapping Study: Background

+\emph{Automated testing} and \emph{test automation} are related terms in the testing domain.
+We acknowledge these terms might have diverse definitions across academia and industry.
+For clarity and consistency in this paper, we define automated testing as the automation of both test \emph{generation} and \emph{execution}, while test automation refers solely to the automation of test execution (e.g., driven by manually created test data).

 Automated testing reduces the reliance on manual effort by automating the creation and execution of test cases.
 This approach improves efficiency, consistency and thoroughness in testing, particularly for complex and large-scale systems.
+Test oracles are an essential part of automated testing and generating accurate and robust oracles is a challenging problem~\citep{molinaTestOracleAutomation2025}.

+On the other hand, test automation often relies on manually crafted test data, involving script-based testing frameworks.
+For instance, tools like \textsc{Espresso} and \textsc{UIAutomator} are scripted-based testing frameworks for Android apps, offering intuitive GUI testing approaches for developers~\citep{gu2023ScriptedGUITesting}.